 Calculation Methodology.
-We calculated CMGR using the following formula.
+We calculated compounded monthly growth rate (CMGR) using the following formula:

 We limited the duration of the analysis to the past 12 months.
 In our opinion, if you analyze data older than 12 months, you start to encounter issues such as 1) the economic scenario changing or 2) the company jumping from one MRR band to another.

 Here are some of the most common approaches that SaaS companies today use to measure their growth rate: